Leeds' Birmingham City mode activated, West Ham complaint and Dean's old joke

 Jarrod Bowen

-Not tracking back in time to stop Harrison from scoring the first was bad, having a goal chalked off for offside was unfortunate yet a little poetic but that miss at the end was dreadful.
+Not tracking back in time to stop Harrison from scoring the first was bad, the Irons having a goal chalked off because he offside was unfortunate yet a little poetic but that miss at the end was dreadful.
 Bowen is a very good player having a great season so no one will be too hard on him.
 You can't help but wonder what would have become of him had Leeds bought him in January 2019 when he was so heavily linked with the club.

 Mike Dean